Red Light Therapy For Skin - Do Masks Measure Up?

 How to Choose a Good Red Light Therapy Device:

 To experience the benefits of red light therapy, you need to get a quality device you can trust.
-Make sure the device you pick is:
+Here’s what to look for:

-- 3rd party tested for irradiance (meaning it is powerful enough to penetrate the skin barrier).
+✔️ Third-party tested for irradiance (ensuring it’s powerful enough to penetrate the skin barrier).

-- Portability - what distinguishes LUMEBOX from other devices is its portability.
-You can easily take LUMEBOX to the gym, in the car, to work, and even on vacation, ensuring you have access to this versatile Swiss Army tool of wellness wherever you go.
+✔️ Portability – What sets LUMEBOX apart is its portability.
+Take it to the gym, in the car, to work, or even on vacation—ensuring you have access to this Swiss Army tool of wellness wherever you go.

 New to red light therapy?
 Download our free eBook to help you choose the best device.